HouzuoGuo/colrow/README.md

 - `row0` \- the index of row to begin with, lowest is 0 (first row).
 Default to 0 if not specified.
 - `last_col` \- the index of final column (inclusive), shorter rows will not trigger out-of-bound access.
 Default to 4095 if not specified.
 - `last_row` \- the index of final row (inclusive).
 Default to 4095 if not specified.

+## Copying

+This program uses 2-claus BSD license, text of which can be found in `LICENSE` file.